 Better zoo in bad weather

-On a bad weather day, especially if it is raining, London Zoo is a better option because there are plenty of indoor exhibits and sheltered spaces.
+On a bad weather day, especially if it is raining, the London Zoo is a better option because it has plenty of indoor exhibits and sheltered spaces.

 Indoor exhibits such as the Aquarium, Rainforest Life, Blackburn Pavilion (the walk-through bird exhibit), Butterfly Paradise, BUGS (the biodiversity and conservation exhibit), Reptile House, etc., come to the rescue even during winter.